fornacif/summit-emea-tl14/README.md

 Now we created personalized content, we can build A/B Testing, Automated Personalization or Experience Targeting activities in Adobe Target.

-The following steps will be showed during the lab and we will integrated your previously created Experience Fragments to see the result on the shared AEM Publish instance.
+The following steps will be showed during the lab and we will integrate your previously created Experience Fragments to see the result on the shared AEM Publish instance.

 1. A/B Testing activity creation
 <br/>![](screenshots/47.png)